Herein lies a true story of about 50 pages detailing my trials and tribulations.

 "Rent" as proposed by Judge Meer without the City of Cape Town's approval is a violation of the zoning laws.

-Is this not a paradox that my home in Woodstock was taken from me because I was accused of being a criminal suspect but now my home in Joostenbergvlakte is being taken from me because I am refusing to participate in an illegal act?
+Exhibit 55 highlights the dilemma.
+Is this not a paradox that my home in Woodstock was taken from me because I was accused of being a criminal suspect but now my home in Joostenbergvlakte is taken from me because I am refusing to participate in an illegal act?

 I was dismayed to watch the judge waving the zoning laws in her hand while asking the occupiers how much rent they would be willing to pay to live in the horse stables with no electricity, no water and no toilets.